 Projects & News

-Working on “The Way Home: Tibetans in Exile”, a documentary from director Marilyn Pennell about three generations of Tibetans living in exile, struggling to keep their
+Working on “The Way Home: Tibetans in Exile”, a feature-length documentary from

 Check out the latest trailer for Lantana Games’ Children of Liberty.
 Children takes place in colonial America on the eve of the American Revolution.
 Like everything else about the game, from the story, to the excellent backgrounds and animations by the creative team, an emphasis on historical authenticity and are the driving factors behind the sound and score.

 25 Hill, a film from writer/director/actor Corbin Bernsen (LA Law) celebrating the Soap Box Derby, premiered on the Inspiration network on July 22nd and has been released on DVD.
 Many thanks to Lee Strauss for having me help out with the score.